 immediately.
 This address is reserved exclusively for emergency information.
-The University website will be updated to reflect the most immediate information and instructions for our internal and external populations.
+The University website and Waldorf social media sites will be updated to reflect the most immediate information and instructions for our internal and external populations.

 Media Inquiries

 The Office of Marketing will be the source of official University information in a crisis situation.
 University employees should refrain from public comment and instead direct all media inquiries to the Marketing Office.